 The Madera Homeless Coalition worked to seek new funding streams to serve homeless in the City and County.
 Their objectives are to promote homeless awareness, coordinate the Madera Homeless Coalition meetings, improve services provided to the homeless, and improve coordination with Madera's other agencies addressing homelessness.
-Other specific activities include representing Madera in the Fresno Medea Continuum of Care (FMCoC) and its meetings, outreach at the Madera Rescue Mission, street outreach, FMCoC Coordinated Entry Committee and Homeless Management Information System meetings, outreach at Home House and the Fresno Multi-Agency Access Program.
-Four chronically homeless men moved into the Los Amigo's Housing Project.
-The Community Action Partnership of Madera County (CAPMC) received funding to rent two apartments.
+Other specific activities include representing Madera in the Fresno Madera Continuum of Care (FMCoC) and its meetings, outreach at the Madera Rescue Mission, street outreach, FMCoC Coordinated Entry Committee and Homeless Management Information System meetings, outreach at Hope House and the Fresno Multi-Agency Access Program.
+Six chronically homeless men moved into the Los Amigo's Housing Project.
+The Community Action Partnership of Madera County (CAPMC) received funding to rent three apartments.
 Each apartment houses two men.
 The men were selected off the Madera County Homeless Registry.
-They were highly recommended by both the Madera Home house and the Madera Rescue Mission as men on the list most likely to make it on their own with help from CAPMC to establish housing.
+They were highly recommended by both the Madera Hope House and the Madera Rescue Mission as men on the list most likely to make it on their own with help from CAPMC to establish housing.
 Three of the men are seniors.
 Two are brothers, and the senior brother is the caregiver for his disabled younger brother.
 One is a Vietnam War veteran.
 Three are Hispanic and one is White.
+The other two men reported multiple ethnicities.